 For years, you and your spouse had a limited amount of time to pursue your hobbies and enjoy the company of family and friends, but now, it may seem like there's too much time and not enough to do.
 Here's a list of hobbies you and your spouse can pick up to really get the most out of your retirement.

 While golf might be the retiree's sport of choice, it might be a little difficult to start if you've never played before.
-It's a challenging game even for the world's best players and you'll likely struggle compared to friends who have been playing for decades.
-There are many other sports that are much easier to pick up, particularly pickleball.
-Pickleball has become increasingly popular among retirees, and many 55+ communities feature courts for their residents.
-It's essentially a combination of tennis, badminton, and table tennis.
-It also requires teams of two, making it great for couples.
-Other sports to check out are shuffleboard, bocce ball, and croquet.
+It's a challenging game even for the world's best players, and you'll likely struggle compared to friends who have been playing for decades.
+Luckily, there are many other sports that are much easier to pick up.

-You finally have the time and, if you're missing the responsibility of work, volunteering is a great way to fill that gap.
+If you're missing the work or career you loved, volunteering is a great way to fill that gap.
 You or your spouse can contact any charity or organization—whether it's local or global—to find out the best ways to help out.
 It can be anything from helping set up a charity auction to balancing books for a local non-profit looking for help.
 Give back to a cause that's important to both of you and you'll enjoy a fulfilling retirement.